maflcko/b-c-gui-translations-review/reviews/lt.md

         <translation>Spausti: %1
 </translation>

 YES
-The English word "Type" refers to a category or kind, especially in the context of Bitcoin (e.g., address type).
-The Lithuanian translation "Spausti" means "Press" or "Click," which is incorrect here.
-The correct Lithuanian translation for "Type" in this context is "Tipas."
+The Lithuanian word "Spausti" means "Press" or "Click", which is incorrect for "Type".
+The correct translation for "Type" in this context is "Tipas".

 Correct translation:
-Spausdinimas: %1
-or more accurately simply:
 Tipas: %1
 ```